Night leg cramps

 When to see a doctor

-For most people, night leg cramps are just a bother — something that jerks them awake sometimes.
-But some people who have them might need to see a health care provider.
+For most people, night leg cramps are just a bother that sometimes wakes them with a jolt.
+But some people who have night leg cramps might need to see a healthcare professional.

 Seek medical care right away if you have: